Skip to content

 5 min read · Hardie

-Why Hardie has joints at all
+Why Hardie has joints in the first place

 Cause 3: install gap too wide or too narrow